 The WISEWOMAN Program provides chronic disease risk factor screening and healthy lifestyle behavior support to Michigan women.
-In order to be enrolled in WISEWOMAN, a woman must first be in the Michigan Breast and Cervical Cancer Control Program (BCCCP).
+In order to be enrolled in WISEWOMAN, a woman must first be in the Michigan Breast and Cervical Cancer Control Navigation Program (BCCCNP).

 The WISEWOMAN program has three main focus areas.

 Identify and communicate risk factors for cardiovascular disease (CVD), stroke, diabetes, and other chronic diseases.
 The participant is better able to determine where she wants to focus her change efforts if she understands her chronic disease risk factors.